Ouuumar/ml-model-deployment/README.md

 While the pipeline will train 3 models, it will only use the model given in input for logs and predictions

 - Run **python pipeline.py --model "model_name_desired"**
-- (among xgBoost.pkl, randomForest.pkl, GradientBoosting.pkl, precise in the argument the .pkl and without double "quotes" please)
+- (among xgBoost.pkl, randomForest.pkl, GradientBoosting.pkl, precise in the argument the **.pkl** and without double "quotes")

 ====================================

-This pipeline is up to few minutes execution (depends on your compute power), so please, feel free to do something else on the side or watch the process and logs :)
+This pipeline is up to few minutes execution (depends on your compute power), so feel free to do something else on the side or watch the process and logs :)

 ====================================